 WHAT IS A WHOLE HOUSE REVERSE OSMOSIS SYSTEM?

 Reverse osmosis removes a host of contaminants, like chromium, uranium, copper, mercury, arsenic, boron, silver, lead, sodium, and nitrates.
 Many of these can pose health risks in elevated quantities, and there are limited filtration methods effective at eliminating these all at once.
 While an under-sink RO system is ideal for providing purified water at a single faucet, sometimes water presents challenges that can affect your whole home.
-If your water source is compromised by toxic levels of chemicals and metals, it can be wise to eliminate these from every faucet in your home.
-There are some cases where water you brush your teeth with, bathe your children in, and use to cook and clean should all be purified by reverse osmosis.
+If toxic levels of chemicals and metals compromise your water source, it can be wise to eliminate these from every faucet in your home.
+In addition, there are some cases where the water you brush your teeth with, bathe your children in, and use to cook and clean should all be purified by reverse osmosis.

 IS A WHOLE HOUSE REVERSE OSMOSIS SYSTEM NECESSARY?

-A whole house reverse osmosis system is only necessary for very specific water problems.
-There are very few water quality issues that are so severe they can only be addressed by whole house reverse osmosis.
-Whole house reverse osmosis will most commonly be found in rural homes on wells, where the groundwater is compromised by numerous difficult contaminants.
+A whole house reverse osmosis system is only necessary for specific water problems.
+There are very few water quality issues that are so severe that they can only be addressed by whole house reverse osmosis.
+Whole house reverse osmosis will most commonly be found in rural homes on wells, where numerous difficult contaminants compromise the groundwater.
 Water with high levels of naturally occurring compounds like arsenic and nitrates can only be treated by reverse osmosis.
 Homes built near manufacturing plants may see elevated levels of microplastics, volatile organic compounds like benzene, chemicals like PFAS, or high concentrations of dissolved salts.
 Removing these contaminants poses a unique challenge that few water filtration systems are equipped to tackle.
-When these contaminants emerge in unison they can be especially troublesome, and reverse osmosis is sometimes the most viable way to eliminate them from the water.
+When these contaminants emerge in unison, they can be especially troublesome, and reverse osmosis is sometimes the most viable way to eliminate them from the water.
 If you live with water with exceptionally elevated levels of TDS, you may decide you want to protect your entire home from these contaminants by installing a whole house RO system.

 HOW DO I KNOW IF I NEED WHOLE HOUSE REVERSE OSMOSIS?